How To Live A Better Life, According To Ray Bradbury

 “No, not anything.
 They name a lot of cars or clothes or swimming pools mostly, and say how swell!
 But they all say the same things and nobody says anything different from anyone else.”

-Be still, my darling.
 Switch off the noise of the world.
 Learn to do nothing.
 Look at the stars at night and have breakfast al fresco.
-Count the freckles on the back of the one you fell in love with; pay attention to what your daydreams are showing you and listen to that tiny inner voice that lies somewhere inside of you.
+Count the freckles on the back of the one you fell in love with, pay attention to what your daydreams are showing you and listen to that tiny inner voice that lies somewhere inside of you.
 There are “highways full of crowds going somewhere, somewhere, somewhere, nowhere,” Bradbury writes.
 Just because you are busy, it doesn’t always mean you are going somewhere.

 “Let you alone!
 That’s all very well, but how can I leave myself alone?
 We need not to be let alone.
 We need to be really bothered once in a while.
 How long is it since you were really bothered?
 About something important, about something real?”